 A self-drive tour around the Ring Road in Iceland is feasible all year long.
 But in the summer, you’ll be able to enjoy the midnight sun to make the most of your tour.

-The midnight sun is a phenomenon whereas the sun does not set below the horizon.
+The midnight sun is a phenomenon whereby the sun does not set below the horizon.
 It happens inside the Arctic Circle in summer, and Iceland has an ideal location just south of it.

 With 18 and 23 hours of daylight, you get extra-long days for exploring.
 Spend longer days on the road or go to popular sights early or late in the day to avoid the crowds.